zeya2u9/PTPerf/PT_Client_Server_Setup/PT13/readme.txt

 $cd webtunnel

 1. satisfy dependencies
-   - setup latest Go version by following steps in https://go.dev/doc/install
+   - setup latest Go version by following the steps in https://go.dev/doc/install

-2. Build go module for webTunnel client
+2. Build Go module for webTunnel client
 $cd main/client
 $go build

 3. copy torrc from client_setup folder to your machine
    - replace <path-to-webtunnel-module> with its absolute path
-   - replace <ip-of-webTunnel-server> with IP address of your webTunnel server
+   - replace <ip-of-webTunnel-server> with the IP address of your webTunnel server
    - replace <url-of-website-hosted-at-server-side> with the url of the website hosted at webTunnel server side

 4. start webTunnel client
 $tor -f <path-to-torrc>

-NOTE: Above steps are not the only way to setup webtunnel.
+NOTE: The above steps are not the only way to set up webtunnel.
 One can also follow the steps provided on https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/webtunnel